Last Updated on January 16, 2021 by Nina Ahmedow

 10. Visit one of Denmark’s Amusement Parks

 Denmark’s most popular attractions are its many amusement parks.
 From Copenhagen’s Tivoli and Dyrehavsbakken (which is the world’s oldest operating amusement park) to Fårup Sommerland, Djurs Sommerland, and the world-famous Legoland, Denmark sure loves its amusement parks.
-When traveling with children there is nothing more essential than a trip to at least one of them.
+Definitely one of the essential things to do in Denmark if you’re traveling with children.

 11. See the Wadden Sea National Park